-Always cover your MSU-200 Series microscope with a dust cover after use.
-Always keep the eyepiece(s) and objectives mounted on the microscope to avoid dust entering the instrument
+Always place the dust cover over your microscope after use.
+Always keep the eyepiece and objectives mounted on the microscope to avoid dust entering the instrument

 Cleaning the optics

 When the eyepiece lens or front lens of the 10x or S40x objective are dirty, they can be cleaned by wiping a piece of lens paper over the surface (circular movements).
 When this does not help put a drop of alcohol on the lens paper and wipe it.
 Never put xylol or alcohol directly on the lens!